vinayadav01/scalewithclicks-blog/content/blog/keyword-research-for-beginners-step-by-step-guide.md

 Each topic can generate dozens or even hundreds of keyword opportunities.

-If you're offering multiple marketing solutions, reviewing your core offerings on the [Home Page](https://scalewithclicks.com/) can help you identify relevant content clusters.
+If you're offering multiple marketing solutions, reviewing your core offerings on the [Scale With Clicks](https://scalewithclicks.com/) can help you identify relevant content clusters.

 ---